cokelaer/bioservices/bioservices/doc/source/index.rst

 Biological Web Services based on WSDL/SOAP or REST protocols.

-The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to several Web Services.
+The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to Biological Web Services.
 By doing so, elaboration of new applications that combine several Web Services should be fostered.

 One of the main philosophy of **BioServices** is to make use of the